liunan-tsinghua/liunan-tsinghua.github.io/content/authors/Jingying Shao/_index.md

 ---
 # Display name
-title: Jingying Shao
+title: Sophia Shao
 # Full Name (for SEO)
-first_name: Jingying
+first_name: Sophia
 last_name: Shao

 # Is this the primary user of the site?
 superuser: false